zaiisao/Documentation/en/Agora Platform/token.md

 ![](https://web-cdn.agora.io/docs-files/1563113643411)

-> - Ensure that you have enabled the App Certificate of the project before clicking **Generate a Temp Token**.
-See [Enable the App Certificate](#appcertificate).
+<div class="alert warning"> Ensure that you have enabled the App Certificate of the project before clicking <b>Generate a Temp Token</b>.
+See <a href="#appcertificate">Enable the App Certificate</a>.</div>
-> - A temp token applies to scenarios with low security requirements.
-For the production environment, we recommend using a token generated at your server.
+<div class="alert warning"> A temp token applies to scenarios with low security requirements.
+For the production environment, we recommend using a token generated at your server..</div>
-> - A temp token does not apply to the Agora RTM SDK.
+<div class="alert warning"> A temp token does not apply to the Agora RTM SDK. </div>

 ### Get a token